pip-services/pip-services-docs/content/en/net/container/config/container_config_reader.md

 ### Static methods

 #### ReadFromFile
-Reads a container's configuration from JSON or YAML file.
+Reads a container's configuration from a JSON or YAML file.
 The type of the file is determined by the file extension.

 > `public static` [ContainerConfig](../container_config) ReadFromFile(string correlationId, string path, [ConfigParams](../../../commons/config/config_params) parameters)